LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 Requirements:

 - Status never takes focus during traversal.
-- Context-only changes are visible and exposed through a concise polite live announcement.
+- Context-only changes are exposed through a concise polite live announcement.
+  A default-off structural-navigation debug flag may also expose that status as a persistent visual surface.
-- Persistent status does not name previous or next horizontal contexts or enumerate a peer lane.
+- Structural status does not name previous or next horizontal contexts or enumerate a peer lane.
 An attempted command still announces a horizontal, parent/child, target, or typed-route boundary when the relationship is unavailable.
-- A configurable, non-focus-stealing status-dismissal command may close the visual surface while retaining visually hidden polite updates, and must defer to controls or applications that own the key.
+- When the debug surface is enabled, a configurable, non-focus-stealing status-dismissal command may close it while retaining visually hidden polite updates, and must defer to controls or applications that own the key.
 - Repeated navigation does not queue long or redundant announcements.
 - OpenKeyNav may augment a weak page focus indicator but must not suppress the page's native or authored focus styles.
 - An opt-in generated visual context indicator may outline the active context,